polypressure/outbacker/README.md

 [![Code Climate](https://codeclimate.com/github/polypressure/outbacker/badges/gpa.svg)](https://codeclimate.com/github/polypressure/outbacker)
 [![Test Coverage](https://codeclimate.com/github/polypressure/outbacker/badges/coverage.svg)](https://codeclimate.com/github/polypressure/outbacker/coverage)

 Rails developers have long known how important it is to keep controllers "skinny" and free of business logic.
-Controllers are supposed to be dumb dispatchers that take results from the model layer and turn them into redirects, flash messages, form re-renderings, session state updates, JSON responses, HTTP status codes, and so on.
+Our controllers are supposed to be dumb dispatchers that take results from the model layer and turn them into redirects, flash messages, form re-renderings, session state updates, JSON responses, HTTP status codes, and so on.

-But the conditional logic in typical Rails controllers to act on results from model methods and decide what to do next far too often attracts business logic and spirals out of control.
+But far too often, the conditional logic in typical Rails controllers to act on results from models and decide what to do next attracts business logic and spirals out of control.
 Complicated logic sneaks into our controllers as we add code to handle new features, stories, and special cases.
 And the cultural and process controls we put in place to enforce good code hygiene chronically break down in the face of schedule pressure, growing teams, emergency fixes, etc.

 **Outbacker** ("outcome callbacks") is a very simple micro library that makes it easy to keep controllers free of this conditional logic.
 Controllers become simple, declarative mappings of business logic results to the redirects, flash messages, session state updates, HTTP status codes, and other actions that deliver results to the user.

 It turns out that not only is Outbacker a prophylaxis against fat, complicated controllers, it more generally supports a very simple, low-ceremony way to write intention-revealing Rails code with both skinny controllers _and_ skinny models.
 If you feel these are worthwhile aims for your Ruby/Rails code—but you've found many approaches to accomplish this ineffective or not worth the trouble—then you might find Outbacker valuable.

-**Note:** The README that follows has a lot of motivation, rationale, and explanation—arguably excessively so for such a simple library.
-If you're too impatient  , you can go straight to some [code examples](https://github.com/polypressure/outbacker/tree/master/examples).
+**Note:** The README that follows has a lot of motivation, rationale, and explanation—maybe excessively so for such a simple library.
+If you're impatient, you can go straight to some [code examples](https://github.com/polypressure/outbacker/tree/master/examples).
 Hopefully, these examples are sufficient for you to get an understanding of what Outbacker provides, and how to use it.
 If not, you can always come back to this readme.

 ## A Typical Rails Controller